sanlouise/js-algorithms/Readme.md

-## Javascript Algorithms
+## My Javascript Algorithm Journey

-The purpose of this repository is to keep track my efforts getting myself familiar with Javascript algorithms.
+The purpose of this repository is to keep track of my efforts getting myself familiar with Javascript algorithms.